Gabriela DeBues-Stafford: 2022–present

 On 11 February 2022, at the David Hemery Valentine Invitational in Boston, DeBues-Stafford broke the North, Central American and Caribbean record in the indoor 5000 metres with a time of 14m 31.38s, improving the mark set by USA's Shalane Flanagan in 2009 by more than 15 seconds.
 In her first championship appearance of the year at the 2022 World Indoor Championships in Belgrade, she finished fourth in the 3000 m, narrowly missing the podium.

 In April 2022, DeBues-Stafford announced that she was relocating from Portland to Victoria, citing the ongoing doping controversy around former training partner Shelby Houlihan as having been detrimental to her preparations for the Tokyo Olympics.
 Due to developing a stress reaction in her sacrum, she was forced to end her season prematurely, foregoing both the 2022 Commonwealth Games and the 2022 World Athletics Championships.
+Her recovery continued through the 2023 athletics season.
+She returned to the World Athletics Championships in 2025 in Tokyo, Japan, finishing 11th place in the 1500 m with a time of 3:59.65.

 Personal life

-The daughter of James Stafford and Maria Luisa Gardner, DeBues-Stafford has an older brother, Nicholas, and her sister Lucia.
-Her mother passed away due to leukemia when she was 13.
+The daughter of James Stafford and Maria Luisa Gardner, DeBues-Stafford has a younger brother, Nicholas, and a sister Lucia.
+Her mother died due to leukemia when she was 13.
 Both Gabriela and Lucia are trilingual, speaking English, French and Spanish.

 DeBues-Stafford is bisexual.
 She dyed her hair in rainbow colours for the 2021 athletic season due to their association with the LGBT community.
 She met her husband, Rowan DeBues while moving into her dormitory at the University of Toronto.
 They married in 2019, each taking on hyphenate surnames.